Localization-Delocalization Transitions in Non-Hermitian Aharonov-Bohm Cages: Experimental proposal

 \end{widetext} where the vectors $I_{\alpha, j} = (I_{\alpha, 1,j},~I_{\alpha, 2,j})^T ~(\alpha=a, b, c)$ and $V_{\alpha, j} = (V_{\alpha, 1,j},~V_{\alpha, 2,j})^T~(\alpha=a, b, c)$ denote the node currents and voltages of $A$, $B$ and $C$ sublattices within the $j$th unit cell, respectively, and $\mathcal{I}_2$ represents the $2 \times 2$ identity matrix.

 We transform Eqs.~(\ref{eq31})-(\ref{eq33}) using a unitary matrix

 , and achieve the transformed current-voltage relationship \begin{widetext}

-\end{widetext} As shown in Eqs.~(\ref{eq51})-(\ref{eq53}), the phase $e^{i\pi}$ of the intercell hopping appears in the second node of the circuit.
+\end{widetext} As shown in Eqs.~(\ref{eq51})-(\ref{eq53}), after the unitary transformation, the current-voltage equations at second node is decoupled with ones at first node, and the phase $e^{i\pi}$ of the intercell hopping appears in the second node of the circuit.
+Therefore, we only need to consider the circuit Laplacian at second node.
 We rewrite the current-voltage equations for the second nodes as \begin{widetext}

 \end{widetext} where $\bar{I}_{\alpha, 2, j} ~(\alpha=a, b, c)$ and $\bar{V}_{\alpha, 2, j} ~(\alpha=a, b, c)$ denote the current and voltage of the second node within each sublattice in circuit, respectively.
 Therefore, we achieve the targeted circuit Laplacian $J(\omega)$ to simulate the model in Eq.~(\ref{hamil1_0}) as \begin{widetext}